 Visit a replica of Stonehenge

-While you cannot walk through or touch the original Stonehenge in the U.K., the owners of the replica Stonehenge encourage visitors to walk around even feel the rocks that create the structure.
-Kangaroos love bouncing through the area – which surprisingly only adds to the novelty.
+While you cannot walk through or touch the original Stonehenge in the UK, the owners of the replica Stonehenge encourage visitors to walk around even feel the rocks that create the structure.
+Even kangaroos love bouncing through the area – which surprisingly only adds to the novelty.

-If you’re lucky, you might even get a chance to meet the owners of this Stonehenge, who are passionate about explaining the history of Stonehenge and the logistics of creating the replica.
+If you’re lucky, you might even get a chance to meet the owners of this Stonehenge.
+They’re passionate about explaining the history of Stonehenge and the logistics of creating the replica.